proexchange/civicrm-sparkpost/README.md

 Setup Steps:
 1) Create SparkPost account and setup SMTP in CiviCRM, save your API key.
 2) Install this extension and enable.
 3) Update schduled job "SparkPost Fetch Bounces" with your API key and sending email addresses, enable scheduled job.

-***should work on 4.3+, but has not been tested